threedworld-mit/tdw/Documentation/lessons/obi/wind.md

 ![](images/wind/visible.gif)

+## Output Data

+The wind fluid is an Obi fluid.
+It behaves exactly the same as any other fluid and will appear in the [output data](obi_particles.md) as a fluid.

 ## Limitations

 - **This is a fluid simulation.** Wind is often modeled using fluid dynamics but some this simulation can't emulate pressure and other aspects of gases.